Advikagarwal/TraceChain/README.md

 ## 📞 Support

-For support, email support@agritrust.com or join our Discord community.
+For support, email support@tracechain.com or join our Discord community.

 ---

-**AgriTrust** - Building a transparent, fair, and sustainable food system through blockchain technology.
+**TraceChain** - Building a transparent, fair, and sustainable food system through blockchain technology.